musictheory/NilScript/README.md

 In contrast to [Objective-J](http://en.wikipedia.org/wiki/Objective-J):

   - oj always uses [consistent property names](https://developers.google.com/closure/compiler/docs/api-tutorial3#propnames).
-   This allows the resulting JavaScript code to be optimized using Closure Compiler's ADVANCED_OPTIMIZATIONS or the Mauler in [our branch of UglifyJS](https://github.com/musictheory/uglifyjs).
+   This allows the resulting JavaScript code to be optimized using Closure Compiler's ADVANCED_OPTIMIZATIONS.
   - oj uses the native JavaScript runtime to call methods rather than imitating the Objective-C runtime (see below).
+  - oj focuses on being a language, not a framework.
+The only requirement at runtime is the `runtime.js` file.
   - oj has full support of @property and the default synthesis of ivars/getters/setters.
+  - oj includes a [built-in obfuscator](#squeeze) which hides method and class names in compiled code.

 ---